Nina Pak

 View all ,

-I am broadly interested in how organisms adapt to the marine environment, particularly how salt plays a role in shaping speciation and biodiversity.
-My research background is in genome evolution, entomology, ecological shifts, and island biogeography.
-My dissertation focuses on the ecology, evolution, and phylogenies of marine flies, particularly Canacidae (beach flies).
-As part of the Tsutsui lab, I use genomic, spatial, and ecological methods to examine the scale of salt tolerance and whether these species are capable of shifting their distributional range under the effects of climate change.
+I am broadly interested in how organisms adapt to the marine environment – particularly, in how salt plays a role in shaping speciation and biodiversity.
+My research background is in genome evolution, entomology, niche shifts, and island biogeography.
+My dissertation focused on the ecology, evolution, and phylogenies of marine flies, particularly Canacidae (beach flies).

-As an affiliate of the Ruhi Lab, I am investigating the effects of climate change on San Francisco Estuary fish communities, using time series modeling and spectral analysis.
+As an affiliate of the Ruhi Lab, I investigated the effects of climate change on San Francisco Estuary fish communities, using time series modeling and spectral analysis.
+In particular, I worked in the project ‘Anticipating the effects of future climates and river flow regimes on Pacific herring recruitment in the San Francisco Bay‘, funded by California Sea Grant under the ‘New Faculty Awards’.